 Taylor’s waist trainer product was originally worn after an accident as a personal solution to support her back while sitting at a sewing machine.

 2010 Taylor opened her 1st production shop in Arlington, TX where she developed and produced her first line of basic and luxury corsets (available for purchase).
 Taylor also took on a consulting position working as a Director of Design and Development for a western boot company, where she furthered her knowledge of garment manufacturing and construction while working with factories in Leon, Mexico.

 rising to the occasion / A personal letter from Taylor

 Turning Personal Struggle into Strength

-Back pain has always been an infrequent issue for me.
-In 2014, I suffered a fall in a horse in a riding accent which left me in intense pain and with minimal options.
-It would take years until I was diagnosed with an inoperable ruptured disk (due to the placement being behind my heart, Fibromyalgia, and essential tremors among a list other things.
-I was told my pain would always be with me an all I could do is learn to manage it.
-This pushed everything over the edge.
+Back pain has always been an infrequent issue for me and in 2014 I suffered from a serious fall in a horse in a riding accent which left me in intense pain and with minimal options.
+It would take years until I was officially diagnosed with an inoperable ruptured disk (due to the placement being behind my heart), Fibromyalgia, and essential tremors among a list other things.
+I was told my pain would always be with me and all I could do was learn to manage it.

 After 2 years of seeing multiple doctors and loads of medication, my body hit a breaking point.
 I could no longer deny that my hands were unsteady and sitting at a sewing machine had become excruciating.

 I made the heartbreaking decision in 2017 to close my shop and attend a full time month-long pain clinic.
-I was taught natural coping strategies such as yoga, meditation, biofeedback and began to learn Tai Chi with Qigong.
+It was there that I was taught natural coping strategies such as yoga, meditation, biofeedback and began to learn Tai Chi with Qigong.

 Stepping back and letting go actually became the catalyst for a surprise resurgence of my body’s functions.
 Along with this came a perspective only hardship can bring.
 This period of life led me to learn about my body and become more dedicated to maintaining my personal goals.